-- 6. Reviewed all reports issued by Internal Audit, including the root cause analysis of key findings, recommendations and status of action plans, Parent Bank auditors, Compliance and regulators including the replies and action plans of the bank to address BSP's 2022 Report of Examination. - 7.
-Reviewed the rapid cyber program assessment of the Bank conducted by SGV & Co. focusing on the key controls observed by the Bank, Bank's cyber program assessment maturity rating and industry benchmark, and key observations and recommendations. - 8.
+- 7. Reviewed all reports issued by Internal Audit, including the root cause analysis of key findings, recommendations and status of action plans, Parent Bank auditors, Compliance and regulators including the replies and status of the bank's action plans to address BSP's 2022 Report of Examination. - 8.
 Closely monitored the status of Audit Committee directives to bank management and tracked status of outstanding internal audit, Parent Bank and BSP findings. - 9.
-Closely supervised the Bank's internal audit function which contributed to Internal Audit's 2022 ratings of "Satisfactory" (the highest rating in the 4-tier rating system) from the Parent Bank and "Strong" from BSP. - 10.
+Closely supervised the Bank's internal audit function which contributed to Internal Audit's 2023 rating of "Satisfactory" (the highest rating in the 4-tier rating system) from the Parent Bank and "Strong" rating from BSP in the 2022 bank examination. - 10.
 Reviewed and approved Internal Audit's annual audit plan, risk assessment methodology and overview of its bankwide risk assessment evaluation. - 11.
-Closely supervised the Bank's compliance function including review of the annual Compliance Department plan, AML plan, Compliance and AML training plans and independent compliance testing plan. - 12.
-Key risk areas and issues identified by Internal Audit were elevated to the Board of Directors or endorsed to management for immediate and effective resolution of these issues. - 13.
-Provided various recommendations to bank management for further improvement of the bank's internal control and risk management. - 14.
-Regularly reviewed the updates on AML statistics on alerts, covered (CTR) and suspicious transaction reports (STR), various AML related projects and activities. - 15.
-Reviewed the 2021 AML Institutional Risk Assessment report which considered the results of the 3rd Sectoral Risk Assessment Results released in March 2021 and 2021 Terrorism and TF Risk Assessment Results. - 16.
-Discussed with senior management on June 9, 2022 the timeline and BSP examination requirements for the 2022 BSP audit of the bank, highlights of management's presentation to BSP examiners and overview of BSP's Supervisory Assessment Framework (SAFr) rating system.
+Closely supervised the Bank's compliance function including review of the annual Compliance Department plan, AML plan, Compliance and AML training plans and Independent Compliance Testing Plan. - 12.
+Key risk areas and issues identified by Internal Audit (e.g. AML, KYC and customer due diligence process, watchlist name screening, risk profiling, operational risk of branches, credit database, scorecard model, credit underwriting, validation and review process for corporate loans, management and classification of problem loan accounts, long outstanding accrued interest receivables, foreclosed assets management, BCP testing, system access and logs review process, privilege access management, IT project management, testings and change management, source codes review, IT governance checkpoint review, quality assurance process, firewall management, incident management, regulatory reporting, security program, vendor management, cash management services, customer complaints handling, tax collections remittance and cash handling and safekeeping) were elevated to the Board of Directors or endorsed to management for immediate and effective resolution of these issues. - 13.
+Provided recommendations to bank management on the following areas: - Improve the policy and risk awareness and compliance discipline of branch personnel and provide relevant trainings to newly onboarded branch operations personnel prior to deployment. - b.
+Formulate and effectively implement corrective actions to permanently address the root cause and key issues identified in the branch audits and reiterate to branch personnel the importance of adhering to bank prescribed policies and controls and effective resolution of key audit findings. - c.
+Effectively implement and improve compliance to AML policies and regulations on customer due diligence, watchlist name screening and risk profiling including identification of PEP accounts.